gvjacob/temples/README.md

 ...
 ```

+Use the `-c` option when invoking `temples` to specify a path to a different yaml configuration file.

 ### `base`

 Every path (e.g. `template`, `output`) will be relative to the given `base`.
 This helps avoid redundancy in specifying path values in `temples`.